Baroka-wp/space-travelers/README.md

-# Math Magician - React project
+# Space Travelers - React project
-"Math magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to:
-- Make simple calculations.
-- Read a random math-related quote.
+In this task, we workie with the real live data from the SpaceX API.
+The task is to build a web application for a company that provides commercial and scientific space travel services.
+The application will allow users to book rockets and join selected space missions.

 ## LOOM VIDEO PRESENTING
 [Watch the presentation of the projet on Zoom](#)